 - Smartphone with a sensor app such as phyphox, available for free on Google Play for Android devices (version 4.0 or newer) or from the App Store for iOS devices (iOS 9.0 or newer).

 Disclaimer: Science Buddies participates in affiliate programs with Home Science Tools, Amazon.com, Carolina Biological, and Jameco Electronics.
 Proceeds from the affiliate programs help support Science Buddies, a 501(c)(3) public charity, and keep our resources free for everyone.
 Our top priority is student learning.
 If you have any comments (positive or negative) related to purchases you've made for science projects from recommendations on our site, please let us know.
 Write to us at email@example.com.

 Note: In this science project, you will investigate how sound intensity changes with decreasing air pressure.
-You will use the Science Journal app to record the sound of a buzzer in a flask while a vacuum is created inside.
-Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
-To learn how to use the Science Journal app and how to use the sound sensor, you can review the relevant tutorials on this Science Journal tutorial page.
+You will use a phone equipped with a sensor app to record the sound of a buzzer in a flask while a vacuum is created inside.
+Sensor apps such as phyphox let you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
 While recording the buzzer's sound, the app creates a graph that will show you how loud the buzzer is over time, measured in decibels, the unit for sound intensity.

 - Cut the wire to a length of about 12–15 cm using a scissor or a wire cutter.

 - Fold the wire over the 9V battery in between the plus and minus pole as shown in Figure 3.

 Figure 3.
 Wire folded over 9V battery.